Proxy Voting Guidelines

 Environmental, Social & Governance Considerations

 As part of our active investment management approach 1832 believes that it is important to engage with issuers on relevant Environmental, Social & Governance (ESG) factors, which includes engagement through proxy voting.
-Accordingly, special or non-routine matters related to ESG issues are brought to the attention of portfolio manager(s) of the applicable Portfolio.
+Accordingly, special or non-routine matters related to ESG issues are brought to the attention of portfolio management team of the applicable Portfolio.
 Portfolio managers assess such matters within the context of their overall investment process and take appropriate action that he or she believes will best support achieving the investment objectives of the Portfolio.

 Conflict of Interest